 January 26, 2015 – Sixty students from the Round Rock Opportunity Center had the opportunity to participate in a pilot ethics course, sponsored by the Round Rock ISD Partners in Education Foundation earlier this month.

-The 90-minute courses were led by RecognizeGood, an Austin-based non-profit organization with a mission to elevate the spirit of community by catalyzing a movement of good deeds and unselfish charity.
+The 90-minute courses were led by RecognizeGood, an Austin-based non-profit organization.
+RecognizeGood’s mission is to catalyze a movement of good deeds and unselfish charity.
 Other partners include the Round Rock Rotary Club, St. David’s Round Rock Medical Center, The Round Rock Chamber of Commerce and ChangeMatters.

 “We are thrilled to partner with RecognizeGood and Round Rock ISD in supporting a new and innovative seminar for the students,” said Marianne Reap, RRISD PIE Foundation executive director.
 “This movement towards helping students to ‘Stop, Think, Act’ in regard to ethics only further distinguishes the unique programs that Round Rock ISD offers students.

 Each session had 20 students and strived to challenge the students’ moral compasses by giving scenarios with multiple variables and talking through the process of healthy decision making.

 “This is identifying a critical need for this generation,” said Dr. G.T.
 Thomas-Tyler, RROC counselor.
 “For the students that are assigned here, there is so much affected by their decisions, their choices, and of course, at the very bottom of that lies the very issue of ethics.”

 Thomas-Tyler has received a large amount of positive feedback from the students who attended the programs, she said.
 Not only did the honest ethical discussions during the session spark deeper thought in the students, it may even help them be a front-runner for a job or internship.